apocalyptech/animalwellsave/README.md

 `tv`, `uv`, `bulb`, `chinchilla`, `bunny_mural`, `duck`, `ghost_dog`, `dream`, `floor_is_lava`, `spike_room`, `all`.

+#### Illegal Bunnies

+There are several "illegal" bunnies on the map which can only be acquired via cheating (as with the Cheater's Ring) or via other map glitching techniques.
+Collecting these bunnies will prevent the BDTP puzzle from being solveable, so the `--illegal-bunny-clear` argument will remove them from your slot, in case any have been collected:

+    awsave AnimalWell.sav -s 1 --illegal-bunny-clear

 ### Respawn Consumables

 Ordinarily, fruit and firecrackers only respawn in the game world when you